dakotarawlings/dakotarawlings/README.md

 * Wrote a feed forward neural network model-building library from scratch in C++
 * Used pibind11 to build a wrapper for the C++ library to create a python DLL
 * Used library to to build and train FFNN model on MNIST DB
-* Flask API endpoint and full stack web application
+* Built flask API endpoint and full stack web application

 </td>